 United States Federal Government Documents

 The Grinnell College Libraries have been a selective depository for United States federal government documents since 1874.
-Our mission, as part of the Federal Depository Library Program, is to provide access to federal government information for the faculty, staff, and students of Grinnell College and for the residents of Iowa's third Congressional district.
-Our 35% selection rate provides for most of the government document needs of our patrons.
+Our mission, as part of the Federal Depository Library Program, is to provide access to federal government information for the faculty, staff, and students of Grinnell College and for the residents of Iowa's first Congressional district.
+Our 36% selection rate provides for most of the government document needs of our patrons.
 In addition to the core collection prescribed by the federal government, areas of focus for collection development include agriculture, economics, education, energy, the environment, international relations, labor, and social issues.
 Our regional depository, located at the University of Iowa in Iowa City, offers a full collection of federal documents.
 Most new federal government documents are now made available via the Internet, and links to new online federal documents are added to the library catalog monthly.
 For assistance, see our Subject guide for locating U.S. Government documents

 State of Iowa Documents